shaunwcolley/garden-planner/README.md

 Live link: https://squarefootgarden.herokuapp.com/

 The Square Foot Garden Planner (SFGP) is a garden planner that allows user to create a garden plan with drag and drop and allows for the persistance of the plan over time.
-Additional features include a calendar of expected harvests and updating profile information.
+Additional features include registration, a calendar of earliest expected harvests, ability to update profile information.

 ## Credentials